- Hays, 'Quarterly Report – Accountancy and Finance – Commerce and Industry April to June 2015', 2015.

 Accounting technicians must also complete one year of relevant accounting experience before, during or after they complete their tertiary study.

-- New Zealand Institute of Chartered Accountants website - information on becoming a chartered accountant
+- Chartered Accountants Australia New Zealand website - information on becoming an accounting technician

 A tertiary entrance qualification is required to enter further training.
 Useful subjects include accounting, economics, English and maths with statistics and/or calculus.

 - methodical and accurate, with a good eye for detail

 - able to work well under pressure

 - good communicators and able to deal well with people.